misan/misan/README.md

 - 👀 I’m interested in programming
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on 3D CAM and motion planning systems
-- 📫 How to reach me on the Internet
+- 📫 You can reach me on the Internet

 <!---
 misan/misan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.